openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 * Expects the administrator to have created a service account named 'audit' in that namespace
 * Expects the administrator to have bound the roles 'collect-audit-logs', 'collect-infrastructure-logs to the service account
 * Expects the administrator created a **LokiStack** CR named 'rh-loki' in the 'openshift-logging' namespace
+* Collects all audit log sources and only infrastructure container logs and writes them to the Red Hat managed lokiStack

 ### Implementation Details/Notes/Constraints [optional]